Saviour Machine: Inactive years (2008–2016)

-Re-union and plan for new release (2017–present)
+Reunion and plan for new release (2017–present)

 According to an interview with Eric Clayton during Wacken Open Air 2017 as well as statements on the Facebook page and YouTube channel of the band, they are working on a new album to be released in the future.
-It will not be part of the Legend-trilogy, but follow the first two releases of the band.
+It will not be part of the Legend trilogy, but follow the first two releases of the band.